This lost pet tracking dog is a cat.

 But something happened to change my plan in 2008: I lost my own cat, Mister Purr went missing for several days.

-I experienced firsthand how it feels to have a lost cat and practically zero support.
-I realized how desperately actual scientific lost cat info was needed.
+That's when I experienced firsthand how it feels to have a lost cat and practically zero support.
+I realized how desperately actual scientific lost cat recovery methods were needed.

 Yes, there are pet detectives who track missing dogs in several states.
 But cats need special techniques.
-And their owners need at least as much if not more emotional support that dog owners get.
+And their owners need at least as much if not more emotional support than the dog owners get.

 After reading a study about the tiny number of cats found by K9 tracking dogs, I realized a bloodhound was not the solution it seemed.

 No cat in his right mind would let a dog walk up to him.
 For a cat stuck in a shed, yes, but anyone with a flashlight and ears can find a lost cat trapped in a shed.

-Then one day, at a Jackson Galaxy adoption event in Austin Texas, I met Henry.
-He was in a purple harness, lounging on a grassy knoll watching people and dogs and kids stroll by and greet him.
+So one day, at an outdoor adoption event in Austin Texas, I met Henry.
+He was wearing a purple harness, lounging on a grassy knoll watching people and dogs and kids stroll by and greet him.
 He was a perfect combination of fearless and curious.

 I got my clicker and gear from the truck and tested his interest in sniffing things other than food.
 After proving myself worthy to the shelter group, I adopted him in Dec 2013 and started training him on New Year's Day, 2014 to follow a trail.
-He took to it so fast, I wondered if he'd been waiting for a job those 2 years he spent in the Lifelong Friends animal shelter.
+He took to it so fast, it seemed as he'd been waiting for this job during the two years he spent in the Lifelong Friends animal shelter.

-So now, Henry is a rescue cat who rescues cats.
-He's also a very friendly clown cat who makes me laugh every day.
+Now, Henry is an official Search Cat who rescues lost cats.
+He's also a very friendly funny cat who makes me laugh every day.